shariq1989/cookbook/content/recipe/cuc_avo_tom_salad.md

 1. Cut up the cucumbers, tomatoes, and cilantro and add them to a large bowl.
 2. Add the olive oil, lime juice, salt, and pepper to the bowl and mix well.
-3. Next add the avocado and gently fold them into the salad.
-Do not over mix or you will break up the avocado cubes.
+3. Next, add the avocado and gently fold them into the salad.
+Do not over mix so the avocados remain intact.

 ### ABOUT THE SIDE

 #### What main ingredients do I need for this meal?

-* Cocktail Cucumbers: You can use regular cucumbers for this and cut them up more, but our family just loves the mini cocktail cucumbers.
-I personally think that they are more crisp than the regular ones and I love the crunch they add to the salad.
+* Cocktail Cucumbers: You can use regular cucumbers for this and cut them up more, but our family loves the mini cocktail cucumbers.
+I personally think that they are crisper than the regular ones, and I love the crunch they add to the salad.

 * Avocado